yodkwtf/node-express-course/04-store-api/readme.md

 - Getting all products
 - Based on featured products [true, false]
-- Based on company name [single type options]
+- Based on product company name [single type options]
+- Based on product name [using mongoose regex pattern]